Grammatica Litvanica

+Under the influence of Klein's efforts to systematically describe the grammatical structure of the Lithuanian language for the first time in his various works, more stable general language norms were introduced into Lithuanian.
+The new norms were based on the dialect of Western Aukštaitians (Western Highlanders).

 Overview

 The Grammatica Litvanica was printed in 1653 by Johann Reusner who arrived to Königsberg from Rostock in 1639.
 The checking of the manuscript of the Grammatica Litvanica was entrusted to Johann Lehmann, a priest of Lithuanian churches in Klaipėda.
 The Grammatica Litvanica mostly follows the traditional Latin grammarians scheme (also in some parts Greek and Hebrew grammars) while the lexical material was taken from the living Lithuanian language and writings.
 With this work Klein sought to prove that the Lithuanian language can also have its own grammar.

 The dedication of the book contains emphasis that Duke Friedrich Wilhelm and the Prussian authorities takes care of publishing of the Lithuanian books.
 The preface of the book contains Klein's expression of gratitude for his helpers, described as great connoisseurs of the Lithuanian language: Didieji Rudupėnai (German: Enzuhnen) priest Kristupas (Kristoforas) Sapūnas, Katnava priest Johann Klein, Ragainė priest Johan Hurtel, Žiliai (Szillen; Жилино) priest Friedrich Prätorius, Klaipėda priest Johann Lehmann, Verdainė (now part of the city of Šilutė) priest Vilhelmas Martinijus.
 The preface also contains criticism of those who opposed the Klein's grammar and did not believe in his work: